-(k) Donor-Restricted Gifts
+(m) Temporarily Restricted Net Assets and Donor-Restricted Gifts

+Temporarily restricted net assets are those whose use by the Hospitals has been limited by donors to a specific time period or purpose.
 Unconditional promises to give cash and other assets to the Hospitals are reported at fair value at the date the promise is received.
 Donor-restricted gifts whose restrictions are met within the same year as received are reported as unrestricted gifts in the accompanying combined statements of operations and changes in net assets.
 Conditional promises to give and indications of intentions to give are reported at fair value at the date the gift is received.

-(1) Net Patient Service Revenue
+(n) Net Patient Service Revenue

 Patient service revenue of the Hospitals is recorded at rates established by the State of Maryland Health Services Cost Review Commission (HSCRC) and, accordingly, reflects actual charges to patients based on rates in effect during the period in which the services are rendered.
 The Hospitals have charge per case (CPC) agreements with the HSCRC, which are renewed annually.
 These CPC agreements establish a prospectively approved average charge per inpatient case (defined as hospital admissions plus births) and an estimated case mix index.
 These approved CPC targets are adjusted during the rate year for actual changes in case mix.
-The CPC agreements allow hospitals to adjust approved unit rates, within certain limits, to achieve the average CPC target for each rate year ending June 30.
+The CPC agreements allow the Hospitals to adjust approved unit rates, within certain limits, to achieve the average CPC target for each rate year ending June 30.

 Outpatient service revenue is recorded using a charge per visit (CPV) methodology for hospital based outpatient services, which is similar in nature to the CPC inpatient methodology discussed above.
 The CPV methodology establishes prospective per visit charges per outpatient visits for approximately 50% of outpatient services provided.
 The remaining outpatient services are charged using the established HSCRC unit rates.
+The HSCRC repealed its CPV methodology for hospital based outpatient services, effective July 1, 2011.
+For rate year 2012, revenue for outpatient services will be charged using the hospitals' approved HSCRC unit rates.
+The CPV methodology was in place for rate year 2011 only, however, the 2011 CPV period resulted in one-time and permanent rate adjustments that were applied to 2012 hospital rates.
+The one-time CPV price adjustment applied to 2012 rates will be reversed on July 1, 2012.